bntjah/lancache/README.md

 OS: Debian 8.6 amd64 (Jessie)

 ## Short Changelog
-* 6-19-2017 Nexusofdoom & bn_
-    * Nexus: Made some changes to Windows updates
-    * Nexus: Provided working solution for OSX updates
-    * bn_: Added them to installer & made seperate changelog
-    * bn_: Added some minor tweaks to nginx as suggested in issues to counter bursty performance
 * 6-21-2017 bn_
     * bn_: Added the necessary things as remarked by It0w in issues.
 Thanks for letting us know we forgot something!
 * 6-30-2017 saambd